vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 Amṛteśī, “the Mistress of the Nectar,” is a goddess who pours *amṛta* on the world, thus helping and stimulating it.
 The Navātmamantra is usually given as *HSKṣMLVRYŪ Ṃ * .
 It is an important mantra of the Trika.

 122
 It is also the mantra form of the beautiful god Navātma, the consort of the crooked goddess Kubjikā, the main deity of the Tripurā tradition of the Kula.
 We translate the verb *bhāvayet* as “meditate intensely,” which implies a mental concentration so intense as to create in the mind of the adept a precise image of the deity.
 Anandabhairava is a form of the god Bhairava.
-The mantra ending with *vauṣa ṭ * is the Navātmamantra to which is added *ānandabhairavāya vauṣa ṭ * .
+The mantra ending with *vauṣaṭ* is the Navātmamantra to which is added *ānandabhairavāya vauṣaṭ* .
 32

 The best of *sādhakas* must also prepare carefully, in the same way, the special *arghya* . //103//